Go Ad-Free

 Lest you think this is only an older person’s problem, we hasten to point out that middle-aged and younger people can also experience anticholinergic side effects.
 Just because you are 57 does not mean you are immune to these complications.

-Please share your own story below.
+Please share your own story below in the comment section.

 Rate this article